15 Examples of Personification in Everyday Speech, Literature, and Culture

 They will bounce to the beat,”

 In the poem “Because I Could Not Stop for Death, Dickinson personifies the abstract idea of death.
-The first two lines do this:
+Throughout the poem, death is treated as human as she studies the conflict between mortality and immortality.

 “Because I could not stop for Death